-Oh my goodness, I’ve waited long enough.
+I’ve waited long enough.

+It’s pumpkin time.
 For me, it’s pumpkin season 12 months of the year.
 The more pumpkin, the better.
 I’ve been patiently waiting for months to share several new pumpkin recipes with you!

 While I love summer dearly, I am so excited for the fall to arrive.
 Our wedding planning will really take off because the big day will be less than 1 year away (Sept 20th 2014).
 October can’t come soon enough because my cookbook manuscript will be DONE!
 I am also looking forward to: cozy sweaters, fuzzy socks, hot chocolate, pumpkin coffee (!!), crunchy leaves, and scarves.
 Lots of scarves.
 Do you know about my obsession with scarves?
 We’ll get to that later.

-Meet your new pumpkin best friend.
 This is a cupcake recipe you really want in your life.
 Why?